4.5 Initiatives promoting social inclusion and raising awareness

 Communication with young people concerning rights and responsibilities is a significant strand of public policies, in particular the ministry in charge of Youth ( Ministry of National Education ), as well as the Rights Defender (Défenseur des Droits).

-The ministry in charge of youth has published the menu items “Living Together (Vivre-ensemble)” and “Rights and Responsibilities (Droits et Devoirs)” on its web site.
-Those items promote events and (public) campaigns organised to fight intolerance, and they restate the rights and responsibilities of citizens.
-Furthermore, several structures overseen by the ministry, as well as independent structures, have the role of promoting knowledge of rights to all young people.Such as PAD Jeunes – Youth Access Points to the Law (Points d’accès au droit Jeunes) and IJ – Youth Information (Information Jeunesse) facilities.
+Several structures overseen by the ministry in charge of Youth, as well as independent structures, have the role of promoting knowledge of rights to all young people.Such as PAD Jeunes – Youth Access Points to the Law (Points d’accès au droit Jeunes) and IJ – Youth Information (Information Jeunesse) facilities.
 Intended for young people under 30 y/o, PADs are reception, information and assistance facilities providing information and legal advice on asserting your rights: conflict with an employer, unpaid fines, difficulties obtaining a residence permit, family litigation, etc. Interviews are free of charge and confidential, and no appointment is needed.
 IJs are generalist amenities tasked with informing and assisting young people to encourage their take-up of rights.

 The Rights Defender is an independent association, whose mission is to provide information and defend rights.